breichl/FMS_Wave_Coupling/README.md

 > ./WW3execcomp.csh

 If working on Gaea or the GFDL workstation, these steps should successfully compile libraries and executables needed to set-up and run the WW3 coupled system with FMS.
+You can check by run:
+>cd FMS_Wave_Coupling
+>ls build/ncrc6.intel23/wave_ice_ocean/REPRO/MOM6

 ### Running - OM4_025.JRA example

 1. First follow the instructions to download the MOM6-examples input data (https://github.com/NOAA-GFDL/MOM6-examples/wiki/Getting-started#downloading-input-data).
 Link this directory into the main directory for this repository as ".datasets", exactly as you would in MOM6-examples to use those test cases.
 On gaea we simply execute "ln -sf <see location below> .datasets".
 You would replace the source file location with the location you have put the datasets file you download.

 On f6:
->/gpfs/f6/gfdl/world-shared/gold/datasets
+>ln -sf /gpfs/f6/gfdl/world-shared/gold/datasets .datasets

 On f5:
->/gpfs/f5/gfdl_o/world-shared/datasets
+>ln -sf /gpfs/f5/gfdl_o/world-shared/datasets .datasets

 2. Change to the OM4_025.JRA test case directory